What is a refugio?

 Torre Central is a large refugio situated near to the trailhead of the Base of the Towers trek and comprising of 60 bunkbeds split between 10 mixed dormitory rooms.
 It features a large communal area, male and female showers, a dining room, a bar and a shop.
 Central heating makes it a cosy overnight stop.

 The smaller sister of Torre Central, Torre Norte is located only 100 metres away.
-It also has 60 bunkbeds but no central heating and only has a lounge area.
+It also has 60 bunkbeds with wood burners for heating.
 It's a slightly more basic version of Torre Central but still a convenient option.

 Refugio Chileno is located in the Ascencio Valley, approximately an hour and a half's hike from the base of the towers.
 It has 32 bunkbeds split into four dorms of eight, and features shared bathrooms, a restaurant and a shop.
 This is a great base for those wanting to a catch a sunrise over the towers.